lihaoyi/macropy/docs/reference.rst

 This provides it a large amount of versatility, and lets you use the ``Walker`` to recursively traverse and transform Python ASTs in interesting ways.
-If you inspect the source code of the macros in the `macropy <macropy>`_ and `macropy/experimental
-<macropy/experimental>`_ folders, you will see most of them make
-extensive use of Walkers in order to concisely perform their transformations.
+If you inspect the source code of the macros in the :repo:`macropy` and :repo:`macropy/experimental` folders, you will see most of them make extensive use of Walkers in order to concisely perform their transformations.
 If you find yourself needing a recursive traversal, you should think hard about why you cannot use a Walker before writing the recursion yourself.

 .. _described below: